DocHPLT: A Massively Multilingual Document-Level Translation Dataset

-To extract a parallel corpus of documents, we use a modified version of the ParaCrawl extraction pipeline \citep{banon-etal-2020-paracrawl-2}.
+To extract a parallel corpus of documents, we use a modified version of the ParaCrawl extraction pipeline \citep{banon-etal-2020-paracrawl}.
 The original pipeline is sentence-oriented, i.e.\ it produces a sentence-aligned corpus and discards unaligned sentences.
-Yet, the pipeline runs document alignment followed by sentence alignment in separate stages, allowing us to intervene to produce document-oriented data.
-We extract and record each pair of aligned documents, then map sentence alignment back to this complete document structure.
+But because the pipeline runs document alignment followed by sentence alignment in separate stages, we are able to intervene to produce document-oriented data.
+We extract and record each pair of aligned documents, then map the unfiltered sentence alignments back into their source documents.
 This document-first methodology ensures we retain all document content, even unaligned portions, to provide richer context than traditional parallel corpora.

-\paragraph{Document structuring} We transform each document into a hierarchical XML representation that preserves its complete internal structure.
+\paragraph{Document structuring} We transform each document into a hierarchical XML representation that preserves its internal structure.
 Paragraphs are split by newline characters and maintain their original boundaries, while the text of each paragraph is segmented into sentences using the Loomchild Segmenter \citep{loomchild}.
 Every structural element receives a unique identifier with paragraphs, such as \texttt{<P id="4">}, and sentences, such as \texttt{<s id="4.3">}.
 This structured representation allows us to track alignments at both document and sentence levels while retaining all content from the original \hplt documents.